Flashpoints emerge as lawmakers negotiate new virus aid

 —Election assistance.
 States are scrambling to expand their absentee and vote-by-mail capacities during the pandemic.
 The House bill contains $3.6 billion to pay for printing ballots, for postage costs, and for protective equipment and training for poll workers.
 It’ll end up being far less, but key Republicans support the initiative, despite Trump’s campaign against mail-in voting.

 —Payroll tax cut.
 Trump is pushing to temporarily reduce the 7.65% Social Security and Medicare payroll tax to boost take-home paychecks, but it has little buy-in from Senate Republicans, who are increasingly vocal in their opposition.
-Democrats are firmly against it, and Trump probably doesn’t have the leverage necessary to make it happen.
+Still, some version of it is likely to make it into McConnell’s draft.
+Democrats are firmly against it, and Trump may not have the leverage necessary to make it happen — though he is pushing hard.

 By ANDREW TAYLOR